The Future of Medical Imaging: 4 Meaningful Innovations for 2017

-At RSNA16, we showed our DRX-Revolution Nano Mobile X-ray System (INVESTIGATIONAL-Not available for commercial sale).
+At RSNA16, we showed our DRX-Revolution Nano Mobile X-ray System.
 The non-motorized system will be easier to transport and position in cramped critical care areas.

 Even 3D imaging is getting more flexible.
 Orthopaedic and sports medicine offices can capture on-the-spot 3D weight-bearing images in their offices.
 This gives orthopaedic practices an opportunity to increase revenue.
 According to the AAOS guide, Enhancing Your